zorotools/circuitbreaker/README.md

 ```bash
 pip install git+https://github.com/zorotools/circuitbreaker.git@{{version_tag_name}}
 ```
-However, note that a `pip freeze` afterward will include only the name of the package, not its BitBucket URL, which is not enough for installation from a requirements file.
+However, note that a `pip freeze` afterward will include only the name of the package, not its GitHub URL, which is not enough for installation from a requirements file.

 Once the package has been installed, you can access the `CircuitBreaker` class by importing it from the `circuitbreaker` module: